A weighted FDR procedure under discrete and heterogeneous null distributions: Two applications to multiple testing with discrete data

 \section{Two applications to multiple testing with discrete data}

-We provide two applications of the weighted FDR (``wFDR") procedure to multiple testing based on discrete data, one for drug safety study and the other differential methylation study, where p-values have discrete and heterogeneous null distributions.
-The wFDR procedure will be compared with the adaptive BHH procedure in \cite{Chen:2016} and the BH procedure in \cite{Benjamini:1995}.
-The overall estimator of the proportion $\pi_0$ produced by the wFDR procedure, i.e., $\hat{\pi}_{0}^{\ast}$ in \eqref{q10} and the estimator $\hat{\pi}_0^G$ in \cite{Chen:2016} will be provided.
+We provide two applications of the wFDR procedure to multiple testing based on discrete data, one for drug safety study and the other differential methylation study, where p-values have discrete and heterogeneous null distributions.
+The wFDR procedure will be implemented with $\lambda=0.5$ (based on our experience with multiple testing with discrete p-values) and the grouping strategy in Step 3 of the simulation design in \autoref{subsec:SimSet}, and it will be compared with the BH procedure and ``aBH'' procedure of \cite{Chen:2016}.
+The proportion of true null hypotheses in each group and that for all hypotheses will be estimated by the estimator of \cite{Chen:2016}.